Cynthia Rudin

 Cynthia Diane Rudin (born 1976) is an American computer scientist and statistician specializing in machine learning and known for her work in interpretable machine learning.
 She is the director of the Interpretable Machine Learning Lab at Duke University, where she is a professor of computer science, electrical and computer engineering, statistical science, and biostatistics and bioinformatics.
 In 2022, she won the Squirrel AI Award for Artificial Intelligence for the Benefit of Humanity from the Association for the Advancement of Artificial Intelligence (AAAI) for her work on the importance of transparency for AI systems in high-risk domains.
+In addition, she was elected as a fellow of the American Association for the Advancement of Science (AAAS) in 2024, in recognition of her research in machine learning.

 Education and career

 Rudin graduated summa cum laude from the University at Buffalo with a double major in mathematical physics and music theory in 1999.
 She completed her Ph.D. in applied and computational mathematics at Princeton University in 2004.
 Her dissertation – entitled Boosting, Margins, and Dynamics – was supervised by Ingrid Daubechies and Robert Schapire.

 Following positions as a postdoctoral researcher at New York University and an associate research scientist at Columbia University, she took a faculty position at the MIT Sloan School of Management in 2009, and then moved to Duke University in 2016.

 She has served as chair of the Data Mining Section of INFORMS and of the Statistical Learning and Data Science Section of the American Statistical Association.
 She served on the ISAT faculty advisory board for DARPA, was a councilor for AAAI, and a member of the Bureau of Justice Assistance Criminal Justice Technology Forecasting Group (BJA CJTFG).
 She currently serves on the executive committee member for ACM SIGKDD, and is a member of both the Committee on Applied and Theoretical Statistics (CATS) and the Committee on Law and Justice (CLAJ) of the National Academies of Sciences, Engineering, and Medicine.
-She is an associate editor for Management Science, the Harvard Data Science Review and the Journal of Quantitative Criminology.
+She is an associate editor for Management Science, the Harvard Data Science Review, and the Journal of Quantitative Criminology.